-SUSAN MALLERY is the #1 New York Times bestselling author of novels about the relationships that define women's lives—family, friendship, romance.
+SUSAN MALLERY is the #1 New York Times bestselling author of novels about the relationships that shape women's lives—family, friendship, romance.
 Library Journal says, “Mallery is the master of blending emotionally believable characters in realistic situations," and readers seem to agree—40 million copies of her books have sold worldwide.
 Her warm, humorous stories make the world a happier place to live.
+She’s passionate about animal welfare, which shows in the many quirky animal characters she has created.

 Q. How can I get on your mailing list?
 I want to know when your romance novels and women’s fiction books are coming out.